Kodernow/kidsintera/setup-instructions.md

 ### If you get database errors:
 1. Check that you've run the SQL migration
+   - This is the most common issue!
+Make sure you've copied and run the SQL from `supabase/migrations/create_required_tables.sql`
 2. Verify your Supabase URL and keys
 3. Try setting `VITE_ENABLE_LOCALSTORAGE_FALLBACK=true` to use localStorage as fallback

+## Troubleshooting "relation does not exist" errors

+If you see errors like `relation "public.user_preferences" does not exist`, it means you haven't run the SQL migration script yet.
+Follow these steps:

+1. Go to your Supabase project dashboard
+2. Click on "SQL Editor" in the left sidebar
+3. Create a new query
+4. Copy the ENTIRE contents of `supabase/migrations/create_required_tables.sql`
+5. Paste it into the SQL editor
+6. Click "Run" to execute the SQL
+7. Refresh your application

+The application will automatically use localStorage as a fallback until the database tables are created.